Robinpig/Note/docs/CS/DB/Redis/redisDb.md

 ## redisObject

-The `robj` structure defining Redis objects was already described.
-Inside `object.c` there are all the functions that operate with Redis objects at a basic level, like functions to allocate new objects, handle the reference counting and so forth.
-Notable functions inside this file:

-- `incrRefCount()` and `decrRefCount()` are used in order to increment or decrement an object reference count.
-When it drops to 0 the object is finally freed.
-- [createObject()](/docs/CS/DB/Redis/redisDb.md?id=createObject) allocates a new object.
-There are also specialized functions to allocate string objects having a specific content, like `createStringObjectFromLongLong()` and similar functions.

-This file also implements the `OBJECT` command.

-**Layout:**
+Basically this structure can represent all the basic Redis data types like strings, lists, sets, sorted sets and so forth.
+The interesting thing is that it has a `type` field, so that it is possible to know what type a given object has, and a `refcount`, so that the same object can be referenced in multiple places without allocating it multiple times.
+Finally the `ptr` field points to the actual representation of the object, which might vary even for the same type, depending on the `encoding` used.

-16bytes
+**Layout:** 16bytes
 - type : 4bits get type by `type keyName`
 - encoding : 4bits get encoding  by `object encoding keyName`
 - lru : 24bits
 - refcount : 4bytes
 - *ptr : 8bytes

 ```c
 // server.h